Hydrazone iodination

 Hydrazone iodination is an organic reaction in which a hydrazone is converted into a vinyl iodide by reaction of iodine and a non-nucleophilic base such as DBU.
 First published by Derek Barton in 1962 the reaction is sometimes referred to as the Barton reaction (although there are many different Barton reactions) or, more descriptively, as the Barton vinyl iodine procedure.

-The reaction has earlier roots with the 1911 discovery by Wieland and Roseeu that the reaction of hydrazones with iodine alone (without base) results in the azine dimer (structure 2 in scheme 1).
+The reaction has earlier roots with the 1911 discovery by Wieland and Roseau that the reaction of hydrazones with iodine alone (without base) results in the azine dimer (structure 2 in scheme 1).

 In the original Barton publication the reaction was optimized by using a strong guanidine base, the inverse addition of the hydrazone to an iodine solution, and by exclusion of water.

 When iodine as an electrophile is replaced by aromatic selenyl bromides, the corresponding vinyl selenides are obtained:

 Reaction mechanism

 The reaction mechanism proposed in the original Barton publication is outlined as follows:

 The hydrazone is oxidized by iodine into a diazo intermediate.
 In the next step, iodine reacts as an electrophile; displacement of nitrogen then generates an iodocarbonium ion.
 When the reaction site is not sterically hindered, a second iodide can recombine to form the geminal di-iodide; otherwise an elimination reaction leads to the vinyliodide.
 When water is present, the reaction product can revert to the ketone.

 This reaction is related to the Shapiro reaction.